guythomas7/Options-with-lower-reflecting-barrier/README.md

 (b) demonstrates that replication of a written put in the presence of the barrier always works, using EITHER the Black-Scholes delta, OR the barrier formula delta (the latter is preferred because it is cheaper).

 This code is vectorised (i.e. all nSim simulations are performed in a single matrix, with no loop), and so runs over 50x faster than earlier unvectorised code.
+The matrix contains nSim rows (simulation paths) x N columns (time steps).

 2. Direct_and_synthetic_replication_forwards_puts_calls.R